qriosa/SParry/tutorials.md

         timeCostNum: float, a float data of time cost of getting the answer, so it can use to calculate.
         timeCost: str, a str data of time cost of getting the answer.
         memoryCost: str, memory cost of getting the answer.
-        graph: str/list/tuple, must, the graph data that you want to get the shortest path.(more info please see the developer documentation).
+        graph: class Graph, must, the graph data that you want to get the shortest path.
-        graphType: str, must, type of the graph data, only can be [matrix, CSR, edgeSet].(more info please see the developer documentation).
-        msg: str, the info of the graph.

     method:
+        display:
-        display: show the detail of this calculation.
+            show the detail of this calculation.
+        drawPath:
-        drawPath: draw the path from vertices to the sources.
+            draw the path from vertices to the sources.
+        calcPath:
-        calcPath: calc the path through the graph and dist.
+            calc the path through the graph and dist.

     return:
         class, Result object. (see the 'SPoon/classes/result.py/Result')